26 June 2020

 When it comes to rap crossing over to the charts, Australia was very behind the times.
 This track peaked at number 21 in the UK in October 1986, and must have had a late or re-issued release in the US, where it peaked at number 57 on the Hot 100 in December 1988.
 Skip ahead to July 1989, and Australia was finally ready for this track.
 Well, kind of.
 Following up "Parents Just Don't Understand", their number 48 minor 'hit' from November 1988, "Girls Ain't Nothing but Trouble" barely registered on the chart, spending one week inside the top 150.
 I remember seeing this one on Countdown Revolution, and thinking what a novel idea it was to sample the theme from I Dream of Jeannie (I was 10, OK?).
 Dimples D, of course, would have much greater success on our chart when trying the same thing in 1991.

 "Girls Ain't Nothing but Trouble" appeared on the debut DJ Jazzy Jeff & The Fresh Prince album Rock the House.
-However, their second album, He's the DJ, I'm the Rapper (number 140, May 1989), crept into the ARIA top 150 albums chart around the time of this single.
+However, their second album, He's the DJ, I'm the Rapper, crept into the ARIA top 150 albums chart around the time of this single, initially peaking at number 140 in May 1989 before reaching its eventual peak of number 131 in February 1990.

 DJ Jazzy Jeff & The Fresh Prince will pay the 101-150 region of the chart another visit in 1992.